 How much does it cost?

-Most of the Salvation Army services are free, or can be paid for by way of donation.
-To find out costs for specific services you will need to contact your local Salvation Army.
+Most Salvation Army services are either free or offered on a donation basis.
+To find out the specific costs for a service, it’s best to contact your local Salvation Army branch.